D-T-Walt/OS-Process-Scheduler/README.md

 -   **Multi-Level Queue (MLQ)**

-It allows the user to input process details and then generates performance metrics such as: - Turnaround Time\
+It allows the user to input process details and then generates performance metrics such as:
+- Turnaround Time
-- Waiting Time\
+- Waiting Time
-- Response Time\
+- Response Time
-- CPU Utilization\
+- CPU Utilization
 - Throughput

 ------------------------------------------------------------------------